Vedansh635/Python-Quiz-Project/README.md

 # How to Play
 <br>1.
 Run the game in a terminal or command prompt environment or any code editor/IDE.<br>2.
-Answer each question by typing your response and pressing enter.<br>3.The game will keep track of your score and announce the total prize money won at the end.
+Answer each question by typing your response and pressing enter.<br>3.
+The game will keep track of your score and announce the total prize money won at the end.

 # Note